Best Avalanche Beacons - Feature Image

 Avalanche Safety

-When it comes to avalanche safety, you can never be too prepared.
-In addition to carrying the proper equipment, you should also know how to use it.
+When it comes to safety, you can never be too prepared.
+In addition to carrying the proper avalanche safety tools, you also need to know how to use it.
 Carrying a beacon will not save your life, but carrying a beacon and knowing how to use it might.
 Before venturing into avalanche terrain, be sure you know how to use your equipment and practice.

 Avalanche Safety Course